sarahcatherineschaller/classroom-manager/README.md

 # Classroom Manager

-This is my portfolio project for the Flatiron School.
-It is a Rails App that allows teachers to create profiles to manage their classrooms and students.
+This is a Rails application for teachers!
+Teachers are able to create profiles to manage their classrooms and students for their school system.

 ## To run this app:
 Fork and clone the repository.
 Run bundle install inside the directory.
 Start a local server and create a profile!